 Mathematically, the interest rate for lenders must be less-than-or-equal-to the interest rate for borrowers; interest payments cannot accrue from thin-air.
-10% percent of all interest accrued on the platform goes towards an insurance fund that helps to insure the protocol in times of extreme volatility.
-In addition, since the interest rate from borrowers is prorated across all funds lent, if the borrow interest rate is B, then the lender interest is calculated as:
+5% percent of all interest accrued on the platform goes towards an insurance fund that helps to insure the protocol in times of extreme volatility.
+In addition, since the interest rate from borrowers is prorated across all funds lent, if the borrow interest rate is B and utilization is X, then the lender interest is calculated as:

 Interest Rate for Traders

 Since all collateral in dYdX earns interest continuously, it is possible that your collateral is earning more interest than your borrow is paying.
-This will show up as a negative interest rate paid when opening a new isolated margin-position.
+This will show up as a negative interest rate paid when using the Isolated tab on the trade page.

 Your interest rate shown is the current interest rate that you expect to pay relative to your borrowed amount.
 Since your collateral earns interest (and there may be different collateral amounts depending on your leverage), changing the leverage of your position (before opening it) may change the interest rate shown.